DaveSenn/AspNetPerfTest/README.md

 Each backend supports basic CRUD and enables permissive CORS for easy local dev.
 The frontend is independent of the backend used as long as it implements the correct API.
-The tests are also independend of the backend used - so adding and validating a new backend is easy.
+The tests are also independent of the backend used - so adding and validating a new backend is easy.

 ### frontend: